 Having many of these third-party scripts can heavily affect your website's performances.
 If they're providing you with value, like tracking your visitors, for example, it's worth having a developer focus their time finding a solution with that.
 On the other hand, if these scripts aren't beneficial in any possible way, you'd want to get rid of them as soon as possible.

 A developer can help you more easily determine which external scripts are critical and which ones are the slow resource hogs holding up the loading of a website.

 Having a website that loads fast is essential to the success of your business, you know that.
 Always remember what the goal is: providing your users with the best possible experience and a smooth buying process.
 And all starts with pages loading blazingly fast.

 So, if your site takes forever to load, how will they ever buy from you when they're already gone?

-Justin Frydman is a top-rated WordPress expert constantly delivering quality projects of all different types for clients on Codeable.
+This blog post features Justin Frydman who is a top-rated WordPress expert constantly delivering quality projects of all different types for clients on Codeable.
 A specialist with WordPress site speed optimization, Justin understands the value of what a faster website can do for a business and truly enjoys the work of testing and optimizing to produce the best end result possible.